imhotepper/polymer_ing/1. Introduction/setup.md

 > Takes all code that doesn't need to be seen during markup
 > placement and obscures it in Shadow DOM

-* Each instance is its own self contained world
+* Each instance is self contained
-* Styling and scripts inside the element won't effect anything else on the page.
+* Styling and scripts inside won't effect anything on the page.
-* CSS and JavaScript elsewhere on the page won't effect your web component
+* CSS and JavaScript elsewhere won't effect your web component
-    * Except for style hooks specifically created in order to allow external CSS targeting
+    * Except for style hooks to allow external CSS targeting

 ---
 ## Templates